silcnitc/expl-docs/docs/roadmap/stage-01.md

 2. Store 2 in a register – say R1.
 3. ADD R0, R1.

 The result will be stored in R0 and is sufficient for us.
-To generate code for the above tasks and write it into a target\_file, you must write code as:
+To generate code for the above tasks and write it into a `target_file`, you must write code as:

 ```c
 fprintf(target_file, "MOV R0, 3");